Introducing the “Passport to People” Travel Interviews where I’ll take you around the globe, via inspiring, creative souls I’ve met while traveling!

 YAY FRANCES!!!
 You just completed a cross-country solo road trip from Ho Chi Minh City to Hanoi.
 Tell me: what is your key to a successful trip?

 …finding the balance between planning and going with the flow.
 Originally I was always a researcher, but I’ve learnt through some disastrous trips (both obsessively over-planned and seriously under-planned) that you need to find a sweet-spot which allows wiggle room for last minute adventures, yet doesn’t leave you feeling like you missed out on something you really wanted to do.

-For those interested in going on their own Vietnam by motorbike experience, check out “5 Tips for Motorbiking Vietnam.“
+For those interested in motorbiking Vietnam solo, check out Frances’ post on “5 Tips for Motorbiking Vietnam.“

 Did you have any epiphanies while you were on the road?